 Relatively few bay boats are rigged with a poling platform, so anglers that want a versatile bay boat that can also get into really skinny water, must do their research to find them – or, install them in the aftermarket.

 Ask any guide and he’ll say that a bay or flats boat must have a livewell.
 Look for one that’s finished in blue, has rounded corners and an aeration system to keep the bait healthy.
 The latest live wells have full column aeration.
 Live wells should drain overboard or have diaphragm pumps to pump out the containers.

 Make sure the livewell is large enough.
 All boats in class have them, but some are small.
 Small live wells can cramp serious fishing.

-In any case, before writing a check for a new boat, make sure gear will fit in the lockable storage.
+In any case, before writing a check for a new boat, make sure the gear that will be used will fit in the lockable stowage.

-Draining into the bilge is problematical for several reasons.
-First, fish guts, scales and other debris gets washed into the bilge where it rots, smells and can gum-up the bilge pump float switch.
+Draining into the bilge is problematic for several reasons.
+First, fish guts, scales and other debris gets washed into the bilge where it rots, smells and can gum-up the bilge-pump float switch.
 Second, the boat is reliant on a working battery and bilge pump.
 A battery will operate only so long on a charge before it dies.
 Boats left unattended eventually become swamped with rainwater.

 Protective plates over cockpit drains are not recommended because they keep out more water than they let in.
 Just a couple of cross members in the drain will keep out most things.

 Virtually all builders say they have the best warranty, but in fact, they vary greatly, as does the ease with which consumers can make legitimate claims.
 It is no surprise that small operations are the most likely to be hard-pressed to fulfill a warranty claim.
 Other builders warranty the hull only, or have very specific lists of what they cover.